What Lupus Pain Feels Like According to Patients

 As with any diagnosis, lupus affects people differently.
-However, most people with lupus experience pain at some point.
-It may include pain in specific joints for some people, while others experience soreness all over their body.
-No matter where or how pain affects you, there is no question that it can impact all areas of your life.
+However, most people with lupus experience lupus pain at some point.
+It may include pain in specific joints.
+For others, it means soreness and discomfort all over the body.
+No matter where or how lupus pain affects you, there is no question that it can impact all areas of your life.

 Nearly 120 of you responded, and here is what you shared.